morchidy/Client-Serveur/README.md

 | `NCL_MAX` | 10 | Maximum number of simultaneous clients |
 | `BUF_SZ` | 3600 | Size of each channel's circular buffer (number of integers) |
 | `L_MSG` | 200 | Maximum message length in bytes |

-## License

-This project was developed for educational purposes as part of the SEPC course curriculum.